-Galerie Eva Presenhuber is delighted to announce the first solo exhibition of Los Angeles-based artist Sam Falls (b.
-1984).
+Galerie Eva Presenhuber is pleased to present its eighth solo exhibition by US-American artist Sam Falls.

 “Between the wish and the thing the world lies waiting.”

 ― Cormac McCarthy, All the Pretty Horses

 Imagine the history of art as an ocean, and for the skin of the ocean, with all its surface tension, we have, according to Aristotle, “art as imitation of nature”.
 The dynamic, ever-growing world of art swims unquestioningly under this simple definition.
 We’ve explored these waters long and deep, but we’ve never really broken through the surface.
 Even if “life imitates art far more than art imitates life”, as Oscar Wild said, we’re still trapped in a classic framework of mimesis, like harmless fish taking on the bright colors and shapes of poisonous plants and predators (technically known in biology as ‘aggressive mimicry’).
 As we’ve hurtled through the last few centuries with relatively little regard for the environment, one can imagine a time coming when nature all but disappears, and all we’re left with are our imitations of nature – a shallow puddle of landscapes – from which we must draw from to recreate a bio-synthetic future nature that imitates art.
 This would be a future based on taste rather than true objective beauty – which only exists in raw nature – and so we must not only strive to preserve the environment we have left, but work to make art that breaks through the surface of imitation to become part of nature itself.